 “Ghent, a medieval masterpiece on the surface, but bang up to date with its underground music scene, cutting edge design and pioneering sustainable projects".
 “A young and principled population supporting socially aware businesses from food to fashion” (The Guardian).

-With its 252,000 inhabitants, Ghent is the second largest city in Flanders.
-The city is located in the economic heart of the European Pentagon (Milan-Paris-London-Hamburg-Munich) and at the crossroads of other economically strong areas such as the Randstad Holland in the north, the Ruhr Area in the east, London in the west and the big French cities Paris and Lille-Roubaix-Tourcoing in the south.
+With its 263,608 inhabitants (2020), Ghent is the second largest city in Flanders.
+Only half an hour’s train ride from Brussels, Ghent city is located in the economic heart of the European Pentagon (Milan-Paris-London-Hamburg-Munich) and at the crossroads of other economically strong areas such as the Randstad Holland in the north, the Ruhr Area in the east, London in the west and the big French cities Paris and Lille-Roubaix-Tourcoing in the south.

-Over 70,000 students make Ghent the largest student city in Flanders, including Ghent University that ranks 71st on the ‘2015 Academic Ranking of World Universities’.
+Over 75,000 students make Ghent the largest student city in Flanders, including Ghent University that ranks66 on the ‘2019 Academic Ranking of World Universities’.
 The young heart of the city boosts innovation and creativity.
 Ghent is a city that combines a strong logistic and industrial complex and hi-tech knowledge activities.
-The city’s seaport provides over 60,000 jobs and generates a surplus value of 6,7 billion euros.

 Ghent is linked with China in various ways: